samber/dockerfiles/epitech-gui/README.md

-# epitechcontent/epitest-docker for GUI project
+# epitechcontent/epitest-docker with support for GUI project

 ## Setup